 Make your way to County Laois for a stroll through the gardens and expansive parklands of Emo Court.
 Explore the woodlands, lakes and statues that stretch across the 35 hectares of land, and even take part in the outdoor games as a family.
 Before you leave, find a pretty spot and break for a family picnic.

 While this 18th century building is a Palladian masterpiece, the grounds of Russborough House are a dream for families.
 Take on the 2000m beech hedge maze, have a go at rock climbing in the adventure centre or go wild in the playground.
 There are also looped walks of various lengths to help bring the day to a relaxing conclusion.

 The Irish National Stud is one of the world’s leading thoroughbred breeding centres.
 Take a guided tour to see the magnificent creatures up close.
-Top your visit off with a wander through the Japanese Gardens – a true masterpiece designed by one of Japan’s great horticulturalists, Tassa Eida and his son Minoru.
+Top your visit off with a wander through the Japanese Gardens – designed by one of Japan’s great horticulturalists, Tassa Eida and his son Minoru.

 Book in for the Kilkenny Way Hurling Experience and get a hands-on introduction to the ancient game.
 Here, sports fans big and small can learn about the finer points of blocking and free-taking.

 Take the family to new heights at Castlecomer Discovery Park with their Tree Top Adventure Walk.
 Savour bird's eye views of the entire park while trying out Ireland's longest zipline.
 If heights aren't your thing don't worry, take the family on a canoe trip on the lake or visit the Elf and Fairy Village before stopping for a coffee in The Canopy Café.